cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 ### `default_value`

 If there is a default value for this attribute when not otherwise specified by the user, the `default_value` parameter describes it.
-This can be a string, boolean, integer, or array.
+This can be a string, boolean, integer, array, or nil.

 ```yaml
 description: